getlantern/mail-responder/README.md

 docker ps
 docker attach <container id>
 sudo  -u mail_responder /usr/bin/env python conf_pull.py # default is to run daily
-# Just close terminal window, DO NOT Ctrl+D or the container will just stopped
+# Just close terminal window or Ctrl+p then Ctrl + q, DO NOT Ctrl+D or the container will just stopped
 ```

 ## To inspect logs